 - Wash and dry the jeans.

-You may also soak the jeans in the bleach solution you prepared if you want the whole fabric to lighten.
+You may also soak the DIY distressed jeans in the bleach solution you prepared if you want the whole fabric to lighten.
 Just make sure you check the jeans more frequently than the method we discussed above to ensure you achieve the ideal faded color.

 Fade with Sun Exposure

 Allowing your jeans to fade under the sun takes time but is an excellent natural method for the fading step of the process of how to distress jeans.
-That is especially if you’re too afraid to bleach them or you think bleaching is too harsh.
+That is especially true if you’re too afraid to bleach them or you think bleaching is too harsh.
 All you’ve to do are as follows:

 - Let it dry under the sun for two to three days, ensuring you check how faded they look so you don’t overdo it.

-- Pour it into a small, shallow pan.
+- Prepare hot tea or coffee.
+Pour it into a small, shallow pan.

 - Check your jeans every ten minutes to see if you’ve already achieved the patina look that you desire.
 Just keep in mind that it appears darker than usual because your jeans are wet.
-Thus, stop the process once you achieve a patina that is one shade darker than what you really want.
+Stop the process once you achieve a patina that is one shade darker than what you really want.

 - Wash and dry your jeans as usual, and then proceed to the next steps of the process on how to distress jeans.

-Stand in front of a mirror and decide which parts of your jeans you want to distress.
+- Stand in front of a mirror and decide which parts of your jeans you want to distress.
 We suggest the hems, seams, thighs, and knees for a more natural look.

 - Place a sheet of magazine, newspaper, or cardboard in between the fabric to prevent cutting through the other layer of the fabric.
 It will also ensure you maintain an even surface while working.

 Put on your working gloves to protect your hands and fingers throughout the process of how to distress jeans.

-- Try to maintain a ½ inch (12mm) width in between each slit, cut, or slice.
+- Try to maintain a ½ inch (12mm) width in between each slit.
 It’s also best for them to have different lengths for a more authentic distressed look.

 Next, take your tweezers to pull apart the fray-eyed areas for a more distressed look.
 Read my article on how to fray fabric for more tips and tricks to get unique frayed looks.